Reatom is the ultimate logic and state manager for small widgets and huge SPAs.

 }

-The logic definition consists of only about 15 lines of code and is entirely independent from the the view part (React in our case).
+The logic definition consists of only about 15 lines of code and is entirely independent from the view part (React in our case).
 It makes it easy to test.
 Imagine the line count in other libraries!
 The most impressive part is that the overhead is less than 4KB (gzip).
 Amazing, right?
 On top of that, you’re not limited to network cache.
 Reatom is powerful and expressive enough to manage any state.

 Please take a look at the tutorial to get the most out of Reatom and its ecosystem.
 If you're looking for a lightweight solution, check out the core package documentation.
 Additionally, we offer a testing package for your convenience!